gvwilson/sdxpy/src/archive/index.md

 Many files only change occasionally after they're created, or not at all.
-It would be wasteful for a version control system to make copies each time the user saved a snapshot of a project, so instead our tool will copy each unique file to something like `abcd1234.bck`, where `abcd1234` is the hash of the file's contents.
+It would be wasteful for a version control system to make copies each time the user saved a snapshot of a project, so instead we will copy each unique file to something like `abcd1234.bck`, where `abcd1234` is the hash of the file's contents ([%x dup %]).
-It will then keep a record of the filenames and hash keys in each snapshot.
+We will then record the filenames and hash keys in each snapshot:
-The hash keys tell it which unique files are part of the snapshot, while the filenames tell us what each file's contents were called when the snapshot was made (so that files can be moved or renamed).
+The hash keys tell us which unique files existed at the time of the snapshot, while the filenames tell us what each file was called when the snapshot was made.
-To restore a particular snapshot, we will copy the `.bck` files back to where they were ([%f backup-storage %]).
+To restore a particular snapshot, we will copy the `.bck` files back to their original locations ([%f backup-storage %]).

 [% figure